ababrams/Digital-Image-Processing-Project-6/README.md

 6. Select at least 4 points.
 7. Click X to exit.
 8. The images will be displayed on the app.
 (It may take a few seconds)

+To use the Automatic tab:

+1. Click the automatic tab
+2. Click Register Automatically
+3. The image registration will be populated automatically

+Manually Selected Points vs Harris Corner Dectector Points:
+I selected points in the image that corresponded more closely with the edges of the main object in the image.
+The harris corner dectector focused on points where the image had drastic changes in color.
+There were far more points in those areas than on the boundaries of the object in focus.

+Testing: